ipfs-inactive/blog/content/post/080-big-refactors.md

 If you think you'd like to take on a challenge like this, do the math.
 If each repo takes a day to refactor and if you work on it 5 days a week then you've automatically used 14 of your 52 weeks in a year.
 That's like, 4 months, and that's the absolute best case scenario.

 In reality, even if you get approval to do it you're unlikely to be able to work on it all day every day.
-The problem is that the benefits of a refactor like this can't really be seen until everything is done and the whole stack is using the new code.
-I'll go into the benefits more later, but the point is, **your project needs to keep moving**.
+The problem is that the benefits of a refactor can't always be seen until everything is done and the whole stack is using the new code.
+The point is, **your project needs to keep moving**.
 New features need to land and those bugs don't squash themselves.

 Refactors to each dependent repo **won't take just one day**.
 A tiny percentage of them will take less than a day but the vast majority will take multiple days to complete, if not weeks.